 1. Preheat oven to 350 degrees.
 Line a baking sheet with parchment paper or coat with cooking spray.

 2. In a large bowl, using a hand mixer, or an electric mixer, blend together the egg whites, egg, and oil.

 3. Add the vanilla and sugar, mix well.

-4. Mix in the flour, chocolate chips, baking powder, and salt until the dough is combined.
+4. Mix in the flour, chocolate chips, baking powder, cinnamon, and salt until the dough is combined.
 (Do not over mix) Place dough in the refrigerator for 30 minutes to firm up.

 5. In a small bowl blend together the topping ingredients-sugar and cinnamon.